 What is the issue, problem, or challenge?

 Female youth in Morocco lack educational opportunities and the resources to pursue high school and higher education.
 Economic pressures and sociocultural attitudes prevent many young women from getting their high school degrees: the time-consuming burden of household chores falls primarily on young females; and in rural areas schools are often far from home, and families do not have the economic resources to pay for transportation.
 Young women are most often denied the right to education.

 How will this project solve this problem?

 The Bernard Mejean Scholarship for Girls' Education provides economic support to enable young Moroccan females to pursue high school and higher education.
-Bernard's brother Bruno has already contributed $10,000 to this cause, benefitting over 250 girls.
-This fund contributes to the costs of books, school supplies and further course instruction for driven female youth, and will alleviate the financial burden of travel and enrolling in high schools or universities far from the students' homes.
+Bernard's brother Bruno has already contributed over $12,000 to this cause, benefitting over 250 girls.
+This fund contributes to the costs of books, school supplies and further course instruction for driven female youth, and will alleviate the financial burden of travel and enrolling in high schools or universities far from the students' homes

 Potential Long Term Impact